nicokaegi/aneurysm-doc/_posts/2023-03-31-installing-3Dunet.md

     This command will start training a 3DUNet model using a specified training.yaml config file.
     Within each config file contains the settings for the models training.

-    > The lastest config file I used for training was in 3DUnet_aneurysm - nico
+    > The latest config file I used for training was in 3DUnet_aneurysm - nico

 5. Predict with the model :